LeoHMoon/OTB-Tracker-Benchmark-for-Python3/README.md

 # OTB-Tracker-Benchmark-for-Python3
 This is a modified version of the python Tracker Benchmark.
-I would like to thank the authors Jongwoo Lim for providing such the origin framework.
+I would like to thank the authors Jongwoo Lim for providing the origin framework.
 # Libraries
     Matlab Engine for python (only needed for executing matlab script files of trackers)